-Standard High School Science Curriculum
+What's the Standard High School Science Curriculum?

-Some schools teach earth science freshman year then move on to biology and chemistry, and some schools follow the "Physics First" curriculum where students take physics as freshman.
-However, the majority of schools follow the course sequence outlined below:
+Some schools teach earth science during freshman year and then move on to biology and chemistry, whereas others follow the "Physics First" curriculum in which students take physics as freshmen.

 Freshman Year: Biology